SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

         docker run --name {container_name} -v %cd%/models:/models/ train:latest
         ```

-        this command mounts our local `models` folder as a corresponding `models` folder in the container.
-Any file save
+        This command mounts our local `models` folder as a corresponding `models` folder in the container.
+Any file saved
         by the container to this folder will be synchronized back to our host machine.
 Try this out!
 Note if you have
         multiple files/folders that you want to mount (if in doubt about file organization in the container try to do
         the next exercise first).
 Also note that the `%cd%` needs to change depending on your OS, see this